 What are the Risk Factors of Muscular Dystrophy?

-Muscular dystrophy is an inherited disease.
-This means a person’s parents pass the genes for the disease to their children when a mother becomes pregnant.
-It affects people of all ages, races and sexes, but males are much more likely to have Duchenne muscular dystrophy, the most common type and it is typically diagnosed in early childhood.
+Muscular dystrophy is an inherited genetic disease.
+This means a person’s parents pass the genes for the genetic disease to their children when a mother becomes pregnant.
+It affects people of all ages, races and sexes, but males are much more likely to have Duchenne muscular dystrophy, the most common type, and it is typically diagnosed in early childhood.

-People with a family history of muscular dystrophy are at a higher risk of having children with the disease that causes genetic mutations.
+People with a family history of muscular dystrophy, which is a genetic disease, are at a higher risk of having children with the disease that causes genetic mutations.

 What are the Symptoms of Muscular Dystrophy?